timchensuper999/STEME/README.md

 > **STEME tells you where it points.**

 It takes:
-- An embedded input (a sentence, statement, or conceptual cluster)
+- An input string or embedding (a sentence, a belief, a reflection…)
-- A tag pool (words, phrases, categories, emotional tones, ideologies, etc.)
+- A pool of tags or content to compare against (emotions, ideologies, memory logs…)

 It returns:
-- The most semantically aligned tag(s), using cosine similarity.
+- The most semantically aligned item(s), using cosine similarity.

-That’s it.
-No language model, no hidden weights—just location-based labeling.

 ---